dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Describing a Pattern:</mark>

-<mark style="background: #FFB8EBA6;">Pattern name:</mark> describes the essence of the pattern in a short but expressive name
+<mark style="background: #FFB8EBA6;">Pattern name:</mark> describes the essence of the pattern in a short but expressive name.

-<mark style="background: #FFB8EBA6;">Intent:</mark> describes the pattern and what it does
+<mark style="background: #FFB8EBA6;">Intent:</mark> describes the pattern and what it does.

-<mark style="background: #FFB8EBA6;">Problem:</mark> describes the problem that the pattern addresses
+<mark style="background: #FFB8EBA6;">Problem:</mark> describes the problem that the pattern addresses.

-<mark style="background: #FFB8EBA6;">Motivation:</mark> provides an example of the problem
+<mark style="background: #FFB8EBA6;">Motivation:</mark> provides an example of the problem.

-<mark style="background: #FFB8EBA6;">Context:</mark> describes the environment in which the problem resides including application domain
+<mark style="background: #FFB8EBA6;">Context:</mark> describes the environment in which the problem resides including application domain.

-<mark style="background: #FFB8EBA6;">Forces:</mark> lists the system of forces that affect the manner in which the problem must be solved (including limitations / constraints)
+<mark style="background: #FFB8EBA6;">Forces:</mark> lists the system of forces that affect the manner in which the problem must be solved (including limitations / constraints).

-<mark style="background: #FFB8EBA6;">Solution:</mark> provides a detailed description of the solution proposed for the problem
+<mark style="background: #FFB8EBA6;">Solution:</mark> provides a detailed description of the solution proposed for the problem.

-<mark style="background: #FFB8EBA6;">Collaborations:</mark> describes how other patterns contribute to the solution
+<mark style="background: #FFB8EBA6;">Collaborations:</mark> describes how other patterns contribute to the solution.

-<mark style="background: #FFB8EBA6;">Consequences:</mark> describes the potential trade-offs that must be considered when the pattern is implemented and consequences of its use
+<mark style="background: #FFB8EBA6;">Consequences:</mark> describes the potential trade-offs that must be considered when the pattern is implemented and consequences of its use.

-<mark style="background: #FFB8EBA6;">Implementation:</mark> identifies special issues that should be considered when implementing the pattern
+<mark style="background: #FFB8EBA6;">Implementation:</mark> identifies special issues that should be considered when implementing the pattern.

-<mark style="background: #FFB8EBA6;">Known uses:</mark> provides examples of actual uses of the design pattern in real applications
+<mark style="background: #FFB8EBA6;">Known uses:</mark> provides examples of actual uses of the design pattern in real applications.

-<mark style="background: #FFB8EBA6;">Related patterns:</mark> cross-references related design patterns
+<mark style="background: #FFB8EBA6;">Related patterns:</mark> cross-references related design patterns.

 ### <mark style="background: #FFB8EBA6;">Thinking in Patterns:</mark>